Combinatorial decision-making driven by multicomponent surface condensates: Decision boundary

 \subsubsection{Key assumptions}

 First, note that this construction is only true away from parts of the input space where multiple decision boundaries meet, i.e., vertices of the decision planes, which we assume only excludes a finite number of points from an infinite plane.
-Second, within each decision region (a particular group of input surfaces as per our model definition), we assume that the "one-hot" condensate encoded by the complementary hidden species is always the only steady-state with negligible composition of other species.
+Second, within each decision region (a particular group of input surfaces as per our model definition), we assume that the ``one-hot'' condensate encoded by the complementary hidden species is always the only steady-state with negligible composition of other species i.e., even far away from the decision boundaries which, by construction, are the coexistence plane for two ``one-hot'' condensate compositions.
 While this steady-state should naturally exhibit WTA behavior in the mean-field limit (see eq. \ref{eq:linear-score-wta}), this is unlikely in 3D liquids, where pockets of distinct phases may coexist within the same surface.
 Third, we assume the selective inclusion of hidden-output favorable links do not destabilize or change overall boundaries.
 Finally, since we require liquid-like condensates, the range of allowable $\chi_\text{pen}$ values are constrained.
-The extent to which these assumptions hold require further investigation.
+For increasingly complex decision boundaries that require many species, the entropic costs increase and may not be offset by the bounded value of $\chi_{ij}$ values.
+This potential failure mode can, in principle, be alleviated by considering polymeric molecules, where entropy costs of demixing are significantly reduced by the degree of polymerization.